Last revised on December 3, 2022.

 - by Lonely Planet writers as Chha Shi Thang.

-The many variations in spelling as Dzongkha words are hauled into Engish remind me of the similar situation in Bolivia where the various English transliterations from Quechua are sometimes not even recognizably similar!
+The many variations in spelling as Dzongkha words are hauled into Engish remind me of a similar situation in Bolivia where the various English transliterations from Quechua are sometimes not even recognizably similar!

 A half-hour on a gradually ascending and well-trodden path and we were standing next to the stupa pictured below.
 Another forty-five minutes and we were on a plateau just south of the dzong.
 We waited there while our Bhutanese guide entered the dzong to see if we could visit.